oliveroliverio/TL-shortcut_img2markdown/README.md

 ## Features

-- Takes an image from your system clipboard
+- Takes an image from your system clipboard or a file
 - Sends it to OpenAI's GPT-4 Vision API
 - Converts the image content to markdown format
-- Copies the markdown back to your clipboard for easy pasting
+- Copies the markdown back to your clipboard or saves to a file
 - Supports multiple OpenAI models with automatic fallback
 - Saves your preferences for future use